Golf-Woods misses cut at Riviera after eight bogeys

-Feb 16 (Reuters) - A struggling Tiger Woods failed to make the cut at the Genesis Open in California on Friday as he shot eight bogeys in a round of five-over-par 76.
+Feb 16 (Reuters) - A struggling Tiger Woods failed to make the cut at the Genesis Open in California on Friday as he had eight bogeys in a round of five-over-par 76.

 The disappointing play left the 14-times major champion at six-over 148, four strokes over the projected cut of +2.